 Group Tours available

-Enrollment for the 2018 fall semester is now CLOSED.
-Our next enrollment period is January 2019.
-Parents are welcome to apply to be on our wait-list by downloading our application from the link below and submitting the $100 application fee.
+Enrollment for the 2019 fall semester is now CLOSED.
+Our next enrollment period is January 2020.
+Parents are welcome to apply to be on our short wait-list by downloading our application from the link below and submitting the $100 application fee.

 For an application, click here.
 Print it out and mail it in with the $100 application fee to: 810 Richards Street Suite 124, Honolulu, HI 96813.